 How Peyote Is Used

 Peyote buttons can be used in a number of ways.
-Most simply, according to CESAR, they are chewed or eaten to extract and ingest the mescaline.
+Most simply, according to DEA, they are chewed or eaten to extract and ingest the mescaline.
 Alternatively, they are dried and steeped to make peyote tea, or the dried buttons are ground and can be smoked with tobacco or other plant material.
 The ground peyote can also be put in capsules for ingesting.

 Mescaline, which can also be synthesized in a lab, can also come in pill or powder form.
 Sometimes it is injected, but this is not considered to be the preferred method of use.